bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 * Set up a test environment, write and run unit tests.
 * Use conditional rendering in a React template.
 * Manage state in controlled components.
-* Use some of most common React hooks.
+* Use some of the most common React hooks.
 * Write functions for syncing form input values with state, submitting form data, and validating that data.

 **Reminder:** If students need help with an async activity, encourage them to attend Office Hours for help!
 If you can’t get through all of it, remind them that they can lean on Learning Assistants with the AskBCS bot for more help.